 Before inputting your personal information on a lender’s website, see to it that there are security indicators like the padlock symbol and “https” on the site’s address.
 It doesn’t only indicate that the site is secure, but also means that you’re dealing with a reputable company.

 5. Upfront Fees

 When a lender demands upfront fees for insurance, collateral, origination, processing, or paperwork before a personal loan is disbursed, it’s a scam.
-Reputable lenders may charge you for fees, but it would be directly deducted to your loan amount.
+Reputable lenders may charge you fees, but they would be directly deducted from your loan amount.

 Often, scammers would ask for your prepaid debit card since it’s as untraceable as hard cash.
 Even worse, once you provide your prepaid debit card to a scammer, you cannot report it as “stolen” since you voluntarily give it to a scam lender.